Rocco-Gossmann/GoWas/Documentation/reference/Bitmap.md

 Sub Package: `GoWas/core`

-A `struct` holding a slice of `uint32` pixels and acompanying MetaData
+A `struct` holding a slice of `uint32` pixels and accompanying MetaData

 ## Constructors

-Their are 2 ways to create A Bitmap.
+There are 2 ways to create A Bitmap.

 ```go
 func CreateBitmap(